awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 **Note**
 Task\-level CPU and memory parameters are ignored for Windows containers\.

-1. Expand the **Container size** section to specify the amount \(in GB\) of memory to present to the container and the number of CPU units the Amazon ECS container agent will reserve for the container\.
+1. Expand the **Container size** section to enter the amount \(in GB\) of memory to present to the container and the number of CPU units the Amazon ECS container agent will reserve for the container\.

    If your container attempts to exceed the memory specified, the container is killed\.
 The total amount of memory reserved for all containers within a task must be lower than the task **Memory** value, if one is specified\.